 MAXIMIZE YOUR SPACE

-We have discussed a holistic approach to trade show displays before with the 4 Mantras of Good Exhibit Space Design, but there’s even more you can do even on the most basic level.
+We have discussed a holistic approach to trade show displays before with the 4 Insights of Successful Exhibit Space Design, but there’s even more you can do even on the most basic level.
 From waiting areas for high-traffic shows to displays that take strategic advantage of the high ceilings in the exhibit space, work with your trade show exhibit designers ahead of time to make the most of your booth space in all dimensions.

 Vital fills their booth space with meeting spaces on 2 levels to help them develop stronger relationships.
 The exhibit maintains a high degree of visual appeal by varying meeting spaces with a variety of complementary furniture styles, shapes, sizes and layouts.